xljiang/breast-cancer-prediction/README.md

 ### Data Processing, Supervised Learning, Hyperparameter Tuning
 - cancer.ipynb

+### Unsupervised Learning and Dimensionly Reduction
+- cancer_dr.ipynb

 ### Randomized Optimization for neural networks
 - RHC4BC.java - Code for Randomised Hill Climbing training of neural network
 - SA4BC.java - Code for Simulated Annealing training of neural network
 - GA4BC.java - Code for Genetic Algorithm training of neural network
 - BCTest.java - Code for Optimized parameters for 3 algos, as well as error.

+## Result

+We applied different machine learning methods, such as Decision Tree, AdaBoosting, k-nearest neighbor (KNN), Support Vector Machine (SVM), and artificial neural networks (ANN).
+Achieved >98% precision.

+We used random search techniques such as Randomized Hill Climbing, Simulated Annealing, and Genetic Algorithm instead of backpropagation to find the optimal weights for neural networks.
+Achieved similar results as backpropagation.

+We implemented dimensionality reduction techniques (PCA, ICA and Randomized Projections) to run the neural network and achieved a similar precision but saved 80% of the running time.